Analysis | The disloyal markets have improved more since this year’s election than they did in 2016

 “As we continue to combat the virus, our economy is rebounding far beyond any expectations,” he said Nov.
 13. “I see the stock market is up almost 400 points today again, and it’s ready to break the all-time record.”

 It broke that record Tuesday, if only temporarily.
 And the gains were, in fact, in part a function of optimism about the vaccine candidates which were reported in the past several weeks.
-They were also, according to the Wall Street Journal, a function of Trump seeming to abandon his unlikely effort to overturn the results of the election and of enthusiasm for Biden’s proposed nominees, including having Janet L. Yellen serve as treasury secretary.
+They were also, according to the Wall Street Journal, a function of Trump seeming to abandon his unlikely effort to overturn the results of the election and of enthusiasm for Biden’s proposed nominees, including having Janet L. Yellen serve as Treasury secretary.

 Markets are complicated things, with assumptions often baked into prices and fluctuations occasionally emerging from unexpected prompts.
 They are a rough measure of an economy which is itself a massive, complex thing — and a thing mostly but not entirely separated from individual decisions made by any president.